Achieve instrumental mastery while gaining a comprehensive education that can lead to a professional career in music.

 At Baldwin Wallace, you'll experience personal and professional growth in a supportive community that challenges and inspires you to succeed.

-Amanda Stenroos '12 is pursuing an MM in violin performance at the University of Massachusetts at Amherst.
-Individualized attention and collaboration prepared her for graduate studies.
-Her large ensemble experience and passion for BW's Bach Festival inspired the creation of a Bach Festival at the University of Massachusetts.
-She is a native of Bath, Ohio.
+Amanda Stenroos '12 is Suzuki violin teacher at Northampton Community Music Center in Massachusetts.
+She holds an M.M. in violin performance from the University of Massachusetts at Amherst.
+Her passion for BW's Bach Festival inspired the creation of a Bach festival at the University of Massachusetts.
+She is from Bath, Ohio.

-Ashleigh Gordon '06 is viola faculty for Boston Youth Symphony Orchestra's Intensive Community Program and a violist for East Coast Contemporary Ensemble and Callithumpian Consort.
-She holds an MM in contemporary music from Hochschule für Musik und Darstellende Kunst in Frankfurt, Germany, and an MM in viola performance from the New England Conservatory.
+Ashleigh Gordon '06 is viola faculty for Boston Youth Symphony Orchestra's Intensive Community Program.
+She holds an M.M. in viola performance from New England Conservatory and an M.M. in contemporary music from Hochschule für Musik und Darstellende Kunst in Germany.

 Chair, Strings Department